 Par.
-Description Minimum Maximum Default Units P-50 User Output Relay Hysteresis 0.0 100.0 % Sets the hysteresis level for P-19 to prevent the output relay chattering w nen close to the threshold.
-P-60 Thermal Overload Retention 0 1 0 - 0 : Disabled ¥ 1: Enabled.
-When enabled, the drive calculated motor overload prot ection informati on is retained al fter the mains po ower is
+Description Minimum Maximum Default Units P-50 User Output Relay Hysteresis 0.0 100.0 0.0 % Sets the hysteresis level for P-19 to prevent the output relay chattering wh nen close to the threshold.
+P-60 Thermal Overload Retention 0 1 0 • 0 : Disabled 1: Enabled.
+When enabled, the drive calculated motor overload prot removed from the drive. ection informati on is retained a fter the mains po ower is